Becoming an Automotive Technician or Mechanic in Iowa

 Auto mechanics in Iowa do not need to be licensed in order to perform vehicle repairs and maintenance.
 However, gaining an Automotive Service Excellence (ASE) certification may help you stand out in the job market.
 Employers prefer to hire candidates with some experience as well as a higher education, which is why it may be wise to enroll in an automotive technology program.

-Those interested in automotive mechanics technology, can expect some of the following topics to be covered in the various programs offered in Iowa.
+Those interested in automotive mechanics technology can expect some of the following topics to be covered in the various programs offered in Iowa.

 - Fuel systems